 It is about raising awareness and getting public support and also getting the government to listen up and see where the gaps are in the systems that should serve them.
 Among others, representatives from the ministries and the Human Rights Commission of Malaysia (Suhakam) will be there, Ivy said.

-The Chairperson of the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), Hilary Gbedemah, is expected to deliver an address at the event.
+The Chairperson of the Committee on the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), Gladys Acosta, is expected to deliver an address at the event.

 The 28 cases will encompass eight thematic issues affecting women and the recommendations made for these issues are expected to serve in general other women facing similar issues such as unequal citizenship policies, domestic violence, sexual harassment, inequality at work place and child marriages.